 Create your first knowledge base article →

-3. Turn on Vex AI
+5. Turn on Vex AI

 Set up Vex AI for the first time →

-4. Enable bug reporting
+6. Enable bug reporting

 Bug reporting lets your users report issues with a single click — attaching a screenshot, a session replay, console logs, and device metadata automatically.
 It takes the guesswork out of reproducing bugs and routes reports to a dedicated board where your team can triage and track them.

-5. Try outreach or a product tour
+7. Try engagement or a product tour

 Once your support is sorted, try reaching out to visitors proactively.
-Outreach lets you show a banner or a chat message triggered by visitor behaviour (time on page, specific URL, custom events).
+Engagement lets you show a banner or a chat message triggered by visitor behaviour (time on page, specific URL, custom events).
 Product tours let you guide new users through your product with step-by-step tooltips anchored to your UI.

 Send a proactive message → Build your first product tour →